no-more-secrets/parsco/README.md

-This is possible because it is frequently the case that a parsing operation can be described entirely in terms of existing combinators without applying any custom logic to the intermediate results.
-In those cases your parsers may end up looking like the above.
+This is possible because it is frequently the case that a parsing operation can be described entirely in terms of existing combinators without applying any logic to the intermediate results.
+In those cases your parsers may end up looking like the above, namely a single expression describing the parser in a declarative way.
 Note: in order to support this style of writing parsers, the combinators take their parameters by value in order to avoid dangling references; see the section "Laziness and Parameter Lifetime" for more information.

-Loosely speaking, we can refer to this as a kind of [point-free](https://en.wikipedia.org/wiki/Tacit_programming) style.
-Writing a function in this style when possible is likely a good idea because it will prevent the function from being compiled as a coroutine, which means that there will be less overhead in invoking it.
+Writing a function in this declarative/expression-based style when possible is likely a good idea because it will prevent the function from being compiled as a coroutine, which means that there will be less overhead in invoking it (invoking a coroutine typically involves at least one heap allocation to create the coroutine state; theoretically, the compiler can elide the heap allocation, but that does not seem to currently happen with this library, see the section on runtime performance below).

 User-Defined Types
 ------------------